RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 openssl x509 -in intermediate.pem -noout -subject -issuer -ext keyUsage

 Two things to note, 1) The RootCA's issuer is itself.
 Trust has to start somewhere.
 2) Both the intermediate and root can be used for certificate signing, but the root would generally only be used to sign the intermediate.
 All leaf certificates should be signed by the intermediate.
-Revoking an intermediate certificate is easier than revoking a leaf.
+Revoking an intermediate certificate is easier than revoking the root.

 # generate a key pair